fourTheorem/serverless-ecommerce-workshop/lessons/07-send-messages-to-sqs/README.md

 We should send this message to SQS only before sending a successful response (202), so in case of error, we should not do that!

-You can use this template as a reference to update the code of the `purchase` function:
+You can use this template as a reference to update the code of the `purchase` function in `app.ts`:

 ```ts
 // app.ts